Last updated: June 7, 2026

 - Francis Springs School.

 - Gains Chapel School.
-Named for an associated chapel; the community is not identified in available sources.
+Named for an associated chapel; the community has not been identified in surviving records.

 - Grandview School.

 - Guild (colored) School.
 Segregated Black school under Tennessee law, serving the Guild and Haletown area.
-Dates, enrollment, and faculty are not documented in available sources; M. M. Burnett's thesis on Marion County's Black schools (1929 to 1950) may contain more detail.
+Dates, enrollment, and faculty are undocumented; M. M. Burnett's thesis on Marion County's Black schools (1929 to 1950) may contain more detail.

 - Guild School (listed separately as Haletown (Guild) and Guild School (Hale Town) in the TNGenWeb roster).
 The community school of the Guild and Haletown settlements along the lower Tennessee River, overlapping clusters near the Hales Bar Dam site.